 Weight: Between 7kg and 15kg.
 Ask staff for the exact weight before you start using this.

-You can use this bar for tricep extensions or barbell curls.
+This bar can be used for tricep extensions or barbell curls.

 Weight: Between 7,5kg and 10kg.
 Ask staff of your local Gym before you start using this.

-This bar should not be used for Freeletics Gym
+This bar should not be used for Freeletics workouts.

 The so-called standard barbells, ironically, do not come in standard weights; if your gym uses standard weights ask the staff how much the barbells weigh first.